hixio-mh/vtk-js/Documentation/content/docs/develop_widget.md

 These mixins adds a single scale factor and a 3-component scale factor, respectively.

+If `scaleByDisplay` is set to true for a representation, then scale1 will be interpreted as a fraction of the display height.
+(Only for representations that support this; grep for "scaleByDisplay" to see which representations do.)
+If `scaleByDisplay` and `scaleInPixels` are true, then scale1 will be treated as a pixel height value.

 ##### visibleMixin

 This mixin adds a `visible` flag.